Make Your Next Trip Extraordinary

 Jalsa Urubshurow, Nomadic Expeditions

-A Mongolian-American who splits his time between the U.S. and Mongolia, Jalsa was among the first to offer highly customized trips to his homeland, and he also created one of the country’s original guide training programs.
-He pairs travelers with experts—including historians, scientists, artists, and photographers—who provide a comprehensive understanding of the country’s history, culture, and traditions.
+A Mongolian-American who splits his time between the U.S. and Mongolia, Jalsa was among the first to offer highly customized trips to his homeland, and he also created one of the country’s original guide-training programs.
+He pairs travelers with experts—historians, scientists, artists, photographers—who provide a comprehensive understanding of the country’s history, culture, and traditions.
 Jalsa champions sustainable, eco-friendly travel as a viable alternative to Mongolia’s mining-based economy; he also founded the Nomadic Foundation to expand the impact of conservation and cultural preservation projects run by his team in Mongolia.

 Read Jalsa’s Insider’s Guide to Mongolia.
 Check Wendy’s pricing tip.